 Everyone is susceptible to skin cancer, the most common form of cancer in the United States.
 It does not matter your age, race or skin type, you can get skin cancer from ultraviolet radiation from the sun or artificial sources like tanning booths.

 It is estimated 80 percent of cancers appear on the face, head or neck.
 Basal cell carcinoma is the most common type of skin cancer, which can grow beneath the skin and into the underlying tissue and bone.
 There is also squamous cell carcinoma that can appear on the face, ears and lips and malignant melanoma, a dangerous type of skin cancer that can spread throughout the body.
 The key is to detect and treat any of these cancers early.
+Dr. Bartholomew strives to deliver the best skin cancer removal Portland has to offer.

 Two types of skin growths are moles and keratosis.
 Moles are bundles of pigmented skin cells on the skin surface.
 Some moles can develop into malignant melanoma.
 Many people have moles removed for cosmetic reasons.
 Solar or actinic keratoses are red or brown scaly patches on the skin that can develop into squamous cell cancer.